As a former delivery driver (and parent of two teens), I've spent tens of thousands of hours on the road behind the wheel. So I know stuff.

 When you were a kid, you couldn’t wait to go take that dumb test and get your driver’s license.
 You dreamed about it for years.
-Ah…freedom.
+Ah…freedom!

 So now your son is 16 and you’re ready to go get him behind the wheel and teach him all the incredibly useful and safe driving tips that you’ve accumulated over the last couple decades.

 He refuses to study that booklet you gave him?

 “Later,” he always says?

 Some people feel guilty if they’re not getting 40 miles to the gallon.
 And there are others who simply refuse to drive any vehicle that isn’t powered by the sun, the wind, or their own two feet.

-So be a supportive parent.
+So try to be a supportive parent.

-Maybe it’s been a long time since you first got behind the wheel, so in case you forgot, let me remind you of something: learning to drive is scary.
+Maybe it’s been a long time since you first got behind the wheel.
+So, in case you forgot, let me remind you of something: learning to drive is scary.

 I remember being scared silly my first few times getting on the freeway, and that was back when people actually only drove 60 mph on there.
-Nowadays, if you drive that slow, you’ll get run right off the side of the freeway.
+Nowadays, if you drive that slow, you’ll get run right off the side of the road.

 And drivers on the surface streets aren’t always much better.